-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater goods are of an older style and have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.

 Main walls

 Repair category 2

-Notes Weathered stone work/mortar joints were noted to external walls and repairs are required.
-Repairs to traditional stone materials can be expensive.
+Notes Weathered and damaged stone work/mortar joints were noted to external walls and repairs are required.
+Repairs to traditional stone materials can be expensive, particularly to ornate finishes.